Jee-El/tic-tac-toe/README.md

 It has two modes :

+- Single player :

-- Single player; the computer chooses random moves,
+  - Easy: The computer chooses random moves.

+  - Hard: The computer, or AI, chooses the best possible moves using the minimax algorithm.

 - Multiplayer.